G7DAO/safe-wallet-web/src/markdown/terms/terms.md

 2. “Safe App”

-You may access Safe Accounts using the Safe{Wallet} web app, mobile app for iOS and android, or the browser extension (each a “Safe App”).
+You may access Safe Accounts using the Game7 Safe web app, mobile app for iOS and android, or the browser extension (each a “Safe App”).
 The Safe App may be used to manage your personal digital assets on Ethereum and other common EVM chains when you connect a Safe Account with third-party services (as defined below).
 The Safe App provides certain features that may be amended from time to time.

 3. “Third-Party Safe Apps”